Sea Acres National Park

 Sea Acres National Park is a special place.
 Here are just some of the reasons why:

 If you are looking for an educational experience within Sea Acres National Park then take some time out to have a look at The Spirit of the Land exhibition.
 This multimedia exhibition takes you on a virtual tour of Birpai Country and introduces you to key Birpai stories.

-- Port Macquarie coastal walk The Port Macquarie Coastal walk takes in historic sites and stunning coastal scenery, beaches and rainforest.
-It can be enjoyed as a day walk or several short walks.
+- Port Macquarie coastal walk You'll pass historic sites, stunning coastal scenery, beaches, and rainforest along the Port Macquarie coastal walk.
+It can be enjoyed as a full day walk or broken up into several short walks.